 Soil, Light and Water Recommendations for Spider Plants

-Spider plants thrive in a general-purpose, soil-based potting medium.
+Spider plants thrive in a general-purpose, organically rich potting medium.
 They enjoy medium to bright indirect light rather than direct sunlight, which may burn the leaves.
 They'll do just fine near an east-facing window or even a window facing south or west provided the plant receives shade for part of the day.

 Water a young, unestablished spider plant when the soil seems completely dry.
 Once the plant is established, water weekly or when the top inch of soil feels dry.
 Water it enough so that the excess liquid soaks through; be sure the pot has sufficient drainage to avoid root rot.
 Feel free to cut back a little on watering during the winter.
-Hanging baskets are best watered over a sink or can even be taken outdoors at watering time to prevent water on the floor or nearby furniture.
+Hanging baskets are best watered over a sink, or they can even be taken outdoors at watering time to prevent water on the floor or nearby furniture.